Azure-Samples/ms-identity-aspnet-webapi-onbehalfof/README.md

 ![Build badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/487/badge)

-> There's a newer version of this sample!
-Check it out: https://github.com/azure-samples/ms-identity-dotnet-desktop-aspnetcore-webapi
->
 > This newer sample takes advantage of the Microsoft identity platform (formerly Azure AD v2.0).
->
-> While still in public preview, every component is supported in production environments.

 ## About this sample